Psykotikism/Mutant_Tanks/README.md

 			"Idle Range"					"500.0"
 		}
 		// The Super Tank inverts the survivors' movement keys.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor's movement keys are inverted.
+		// "Invert Hit" - When a survivor is hit by a Tank's claw or rock, the survivor's movement keys are inverted.
 		"Invert Ability"
 		{
 			// Enable this ability.